thecraftman/my_proposal/outreachy_proposal.md

 ### Availability
 I will be available full time, 40 hours a week.
 I will be in contact with the mentors if there are any changes that will take place.
 I plan to communicate with the mentors through Zoom calls and Emails.

-### For more information, please send an email to temitopetola@gmail.com
+For more information, please email temitopetola@gmail.com.